adelinewang679/CMCV_FA18/documents/design-journey.md

 Example:
 - **Navigation**
   - Home
+  - Portfolio
-  - Roster
+    - Websites
-  - Schedule
+    - Mobile Apps
-  - Achievements
+    - Tablets
-  - Photo Gallery
+  - About Me

 - **Content** (List all the content corresponding to main navigation and sub-categories.)
   - *Portfolio*: list all the projects (as images) this client has worked on.
 When the image is hovered over, display a description of the project; add a search function to enable users search for specific projects;